Tanishq404E/Active_Directory_Splunk_Simulation/README.md

 2. Configure the network settings to communicate with the Active Directory Server, Windows 10 Pro client, and Splunk Server.
 3. Use Kali Linux tools to simulate various attack scenarios.

-## Usage
+## Application
-1. **Monitor Security Events**: Use Splunk to monitor and analyze security events generated from the Active Directory and Windows 10 Pro client.
+1. **Monitor Security Events**: I used Splunk to monitor and analyze security events generated from the Active Directory and Windows 10 Pro client.
-2. **Simulate Attacks**: Use Kali Linux to perform attacks on the Active Directory environment and observe the logs and alerts generated in Splunk.
+2. **Simulate Attacks**: Kali Linux to perform attacks on the Active Directory environment and observe the logs and alerts generated in Splunk.
-3. **Incident Response**: Use the data collected in Splunk to practice incident response and forensic analysis.
+3. **Incident Response**: The data collected in Splunk can be used to practice incident response and forensic analysis.

 ## Attack Simulation
 ### RDP Attack